- The Krewe of Proteus parade will start at the intersection of Napoleon Avenue and Magazine Street in New Orleans.

 - At Canal, the parade turns right until the intersection of Chartres Street, where the parade will end.

+The organization is named after Proteus, the prophetic old man of the sea in Greek mythology, the shepherd of the sea’s flocks.
+A subject of Poseidon, Proteus could tell the future and change his shape.
 Like many of the traditional krewes, the King of Proteus is never revealed to public.
 His float is a giant seashell.